Fuorilegge

-"Fuorilegge" is a 2025 song by Italian singer Rose Villain, released by Warner on 12 February 2025.
+"Fuorilegge" is a 2025 song co-written and recorded by Italian singer-songwriter Rose Villain, released by Warner on 12 February 2025 as the lead single from her third studio album, Radio Vega.
 It competed in the Sanremo Music Festival 2025, placing 19th.

 Music video

 The music video of "Fuorilegge", directed by Attilio Cusani, was released on 12 February 2025 via Rose Villain's YouTube channel.